sonic-net/SONiC/architecture.md

 SONiC Object Library
 ====================

-The object library is updated as PAS and NAS are integrated into the project.
+The object library is updated as PAS <!---and NAS are ---> is integrated into the project.
 A high level description of the Object library follows.

 The SONiC Object Library (Object Library) mediates interactions between SONiC applications and external applications.
 The Object Library